-With social network analytics, contact tracing becomes much easier.
+With social network analytics, contact tracing investigations for public health become much easier.
 With available data, "epidemic detectives" can begin building networks of contacts.
 The more data, the better the chances of identifying points of vulnerability.
 Then, using data visualization techniques, health officials can begin identifying common contact points and building a robust, reliable picture of an infected person’s social interactions.

 We are creating an entire methodology to evaluate people’s movements over time and correlate them to the spread of the virus.
 By knowing key locations based on their role in the network (that is, how central to speed the spread of the virus, how well-positioned to control the spread flow, or how well-connected to other locations, etc.) we can help government agencies in defining social distancing measures more accurately, according to SAS Principal Data Scientist Carlos Pinheiro.

 Network analysis outcomes give us a better understanding of people’s flow throughout locations and how specific lockdowns can substantially affect the spread.
 It’s not just locations with a high number of positives that affect the risk, but also key network locations that regulate the flow of people – and thus the spread of the virus.

 Analytics and AI can find answers and recommend ways to handle this pandemic – faster and with more accuracy.

 In the early days of the coronavirus outbreak, SAS began to use the fast-flowing current of data initially from China, then from around the globe, to visualize the spread and effects of COVID-19 on the world's population.